Contact Us

 AI FoundationsJun 13

-Explainable AI (XAI): Guide to enterprise-ready AI
+Explainable AI (XAI) in 2026: Guide to enterprise-ready AI

 As AI tools become more advanced, more computations are done in a “black box” that humans can hardly comprehend.
 This approach is problematic since it prevents transparency, trust and model understanding.
 After all, people don’t easily trust a machine’s recommendations that they don’t thoroughly understand.